 What is Chautha Ritual?

-In Hindu tradition, Chautha ceremony usually takes place on the fourth day after the last rites, also called the fourth.
+In Hindu tradition, Chautha ceremony usually takes place on the fourth day after the last rites.
+And also called the fourth.
 Families of the deceased perform this ritual in a place of worship, and there is a well-decorated picture of the deceased place.

 What is Tehravin Ritual?

 North Indian Hindus and sometimes Sikhs conduct rituals on the last day of mourning after a death, referring to Terahvin.
 Basically, the meaning Terahvin is thirteenth, Taraweeh is a time of 13 days from the day the time of grieving starts, which is (generally) the day when an individual dies.

 What 13th day ceremony after death called in English?

 In English, it’s title is 13th day ceremony after death, which means the day after the sadness of death.
 Bereaved familiy of departed one conduct a ritual namely Preta Karma on the 13th day of mourning.
 This will help release the soul of a person who has passed on.

 What do Hindus do in the Chautha ceremony?

 Relatives and family members gather 4th day of death for Shanti paath and Geeta pravachan followed by Bhajans and performing a short ritual, in which the eldest surviving member of the family wears a turban on his head.
 Besides, the turban is a symbol of the family’s honor, this rasam called the ritual turban.
 Therefore, this has followed by a small gathering for tea or lunch.
 Meetings in places of worship are for the peace of the soul.

 On the thirteenth day, the poor and priests given to the alms, who help organize ceremonies.
 And during Terahvin, Hindus do Puja and Havan.
 Whereas, Sikhs recite the Guru Granth Sahib.